Scooby-Doo! Music of the Vampire: Plot

 Fred, Daphne, Velma, Shaggy, and Scooby decide to take a well-deserved vacation.
 Velma drives them to Petit Chauve Sourie Ville, a small town in Louisiana that is hosting a vampire festival called "Vampire Palooza".
 They meet Lita Rutland, the festival organizer, who explains that tourism is down and the festival is losing funds.
 They also meet their host, Vincent Van Helsing, a descendant of Abraham Van Helsing, who runs a vampire museum and is an author, although his books are not selling.
 Mayoral candidate Jesper Poubelle, an anti-vampire agitator, is also stirring up trouble by protesting the festival.
 Mr. Van Helsing takes the gang back to his museum and shows them an ancient book detailing vampire ways, a jeweled necklace and elaborate tiara claimed to belong to a vampire bride, and a glass-faced casket containing the inert body of Lord Valdronya, a centuries-old vampire.

 The gang and Van Helsing attend a performance by a troupe of actors.
 The actors are deeply dedicated to the vampire lifestyle and only perform at night.
 The troupe leader Bram, who catches the eye of Daphne, announces the group will perform a vampire resurrection ritual.
 The group has another member backstage ready to appear, but to everyone's surprise, their incantation proves far more successful, and the resurrected Valdronya appears on the stage before flying away.
 Back at the museum, the gang discovers the bridal jewellery missing and the body gone, although the tomb is still sealed.
 Out on the festival grounds, they find Lita Rutland wants to profit from the publicity of the vampire appearance.
-Mayor Poubelle also gets a media exposure benefit for his anti-vampire crusade.
+Jesper Poubelle also gets a media exposure benefit for his anti-vampire crusade.
 They check out the trailer of his organization and discover he plans to run for Mayor, and is using the vampire story to increase his notoriety.
 On the way back, they are attacked by Valdronya.